You Have To See The Spring Version Of Rihanna's Sell-Out Puma Shoes

 Unsurprisingly, considering this is a Puma production, the stand-outs were the shoes.
 Whereas fall was heavy on the boots, Rihanna's spring will involve even more deft grate-dodging in stilettos.
 Puma's classic lace-up sneakers were transformed into pointed-toe, skinny-heeled mules; slingback heels; and thick gum-soled platforms (but with the eye row and signature stripe intact).
 Oh, and next season's slides?
 The furry strap has been replaced by an oversized satin bow.

 Hey, this genre of aristocratic athleisure footwear could have a pretty commercial outcome, given Rihanna's track record at Puma.
-Although, while her first few Fenty styles ring in under $150, her catwalk pieces are a little pricier: Fall '16 platform boots go for $325, booties retail for $600, and over-the-knee shoes cap out at $750.
+Although, while her first few Fenty styles ring in at around £100, her catwalk pieces are a little pricier: Fall '16 platform boots go for £250, booties retail for £460, and over-the-knee shoes cap out at around £575.
 One thing's for certain, though — you've never seen Puma Suedes like these before.
 Check out the Bad Gal-approved footwear that'll be pretty much everywhere next season.

 Rihanna's spring '17 Fenty presentation took place at the very swanky Hôtel Salomon de Rothschild — a popular venue for fashion events in Paris, hosting Valentino Haute Couture shows and Kenzo parties in past seasons.
 Jay Z's own bubbly flowed freely during the latest Fenty showing.
 (Only the best for Rih.)
 The whole setup was inspired by old-school Paris Fashion Week shows, which were very intimate in nature: "It’s going to be a very salon-style show — very French — and that idea was inspired by those old Christian Dior shows from back in the day, when he would show in a small room," she explained to Vogue backstage.